redwoodjs/redwoodjs-com-archive/cookbook/Self-hosting_Redwood.md

 ### Adding Dependencies

-First add PM2 as a dev depenency to your project root:
+First add PM2 as a dev dependency to your project root:

 ```termninal
 yarn add -DW pm2